-Methods of Drive Encryption
+Methods Of Drive Encryption

 Internal or USB hard drive encryption can be done by various software, and there are many tools in the market.
-Whenever a file is written and stored on the drive, it is automatically encrypted by a specialized software.
-However, when a file is read from the drive, the software automatically decrypts that file while rest of the data remains encrypted.
+Whenever a file is written and stored on the drive, it is automatically encrypted by specialized software.
+However, when a file is read from the drive, the software automatically decrypts that file while the rest of the data remains encrypted.

 The encryption and decryption processes are the same for all typical applications.
-In many versions of Windows, for example, Windows 10 has device encryption feature enabled which usually runs in the background without letting the users even know, but it requires specific hardware to activate and requires an encryption password key to access the whole system and its data.
+In many versions of Windows, for example, Windows 10 has a device encryption feature enabled which usually runs in the background without letting the users even know, but it requires specific hardware to activate and requires an encryption password key to access the whole system and its data.

 Full Hard Drive Encryption

-The entire encryption of your hard drive is most appropriate and useful way to encrypt your hard drive.
+The entire encryption of your hard drive is the most appropriate and useful way to encrypt your hard drive.
 This method is most recommended because it protects you against an unwanted risk that could occur due to human errors such as forgetting to encrypt a particular file.

 Along with this, the complete hard drive encryption makes sure to encrypt temporary files and swipe space.
 That means everything on the hard drive remains safe and secure.
 Yet, a bit negative impact is that the full hard drive encryption makes your system processing slow.
 However, due to the advent of modern processors, this is not an issue anymore.
 Therefore, we have described the easy ways to encrypt your entire hard drive.

-Encrypting Certain Files and Folders of Hard Drive
+Encrypting Certain Files And Folders Of Hard Drive

 If you are unwilling to have full hard drive encryption, then there is another option for encrypting individual files only.
 This kind of encryption might have a less impact on the performance of your system, but it is a bit complicated process.
 While encrypting only specific files or folders on your hard drive, you need more time to figure out important data that should be protected.